ncatlab/nlab-content/pages/2920.md

     \\
     \Delta^n &\to& C(A,X)
   }
-  \,.
+  \,,
 $$

-And in terms of this a lift
+and in terms of this a lift

 $$
   \array{